- AustraliaNorth AmericaWorld

 Arafura Rare Earths is advancing its Nolans NdPr project in Australia's Northern Territory, and is currently in the midst of construction.
 Arafura has plans for Nolans to be a vertically integrated NdPr operation with processing facilities on site.
 According to the company, the Nolans project will supply around 4 percent of global NdPr oxide demand once complete, with an annual production capacity of 4,400 tonnes of NdPr concentrate.

 The company has signed several offtake agreements, including one with Siemens Gamesa Renewable Energy that commences in 2026.
 The deal guarantees a five year contract under which Arafura will supply Siemens Gamesa with NdPr from Nolans.
 The supply deal will kick off at 200 tonnes for the first year, before increasing over time as the project reaches nameplate production.
-According to Arafura's latest quarterly report, the Nolans project is shovel ready, with construction set to commence once funding is secured and a final investment decision is made.
+According to Arafura's latest quarterly report, the Nolans project is shovel ready, with construction set to commence once funding is secured.
+A final investment decision is expected to be made in the first half of 2025.

 5. Northern Minerals (ASX:NTU)